yizeyi18/ScalES/doc/refactor2020.rst

 - [p] Make use of the `XCFamily_` in esdfParam and make the treatment of XC cleaner.
 This is already done in pw

+- [ ] Move the density and wavefunction extrapolation part into iondynamics

 - [ ] Release DGDFT 1.0, and write a paper reporting the performance of PWDFT for hybrid functional calculations on multi-GPUs.